tcs-de/redis-value-cache/README.md

 	* `redis.client` (Optional): Redis client to duplicate for both subscriber and client.
 Will be prioritized over `redis.clientOpts` if both are provided.
 	* `redis.channelOpts`: Options whether the `subscriber` should pSubscribe or subscribe normally.
 	* `redis.getOpts`: Options on how the data should be retrieved from redis.
 Supported options `GET`, `HGET` and `HGETALL`.
-* `genKeyFromMsg`: Function that takes a message and returns a key that needs to get updated.
-The return must be a string.
+* `genKeyFromMsg`: Function that takes a message and returns a key that needs to get updated or an object with the key and special RedisGetOpts.
+The key must be a string.
 * `deserialize`: Function that takes data retrieved from Redis and the key and returns a value that should be saved in the cache.
 * `cacheMaxSize` (Optional): Max number of objects to be stored in the LRU cache (Default = 1000).
 * `errorHandlerStrategy` (Optional): Options for how errors that happen when fetching data from redis should be handled.**Other errors will still be thrown disregarding this option**.